-In modern management literature you see a combination of hard and soft aspects.
-The hard side is mainly expressed in the focus on effectiveness, efficiency, and manageability & control, while the soft side emphasizes attention to the motivation and synergy of people.
-It is important that both are brought into balance.
-The balance differs per organization and also changes as you go through the organizational lifecycle.
+In modern management literature, you see a combination of hard and soft performance aspects.
+The hard side (quantitative data) is mainly expressed in the focus on effectiveness, efficiency, and manageability & control, while the soft side (qualitative appreciative inquiry data) emphasizes attention to the motivation and synergy of people.
+Both sides should be balanced.

 Management often has a feeling that they have no control over the accommodation.
 Where does this feeling come from?
 Is there too little measurement or are the wrong things being measured?